-A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: Pgs 8-12 were checked.
+5. Color una contrast A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
+Pass Additional Information: Pgs 8-17 were checked.
 Information not conveyed by color alone.
-Size of font, style of font (italics vs. print), and type of font (Bold versus Non-Bold font) were used.
+Size of font was used to convey information as well as the style (bold vs non-bold text, italics vs print).
 The chapter titles larger is size compared to the rest of the text.
-The chapter number B. Information is conveyed from the sub- categories for contrast.
-Fail Additional Information: Pgs 8-12 were checked.
-Information not conveyed by color alone.
-Size of font, style of font (italics vs. print), and type of font (Bold versus Non-Bold font)

-were used.
-The chapter titles larger is size compared to the rest of the text.
-The chapter numbers were in black with gray background.
+B. Information is conveyed from the sub- categories for contrast.
+Fail Additional Information: Pgs 8-17 were checked.
+Most pages had the contrast ratio of 4.51:1 and above (12.35:1).
+The chapter titles were larger in size compared to the rest of the text.
+The chapter titles passed with 19.6:1.
+There was text in italics which passed with a ratio of 13.83:1.
+Small headers at the top of the page failed with a ratio of 2.95:1.
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Fail Additional Information: Pgs 8-12 were checked.
-Large chapter headings passed with a ratio of 21.0:1.
-Small headers towards the top of the page failed with a ratio of 2.97:1.
+Pass Additional Information: Pgs 8-17 were checked.
+Large chapter headings passed with a ratio of 19.6:1.
+Small headers at the top of the page failed with a ratio of 2.95:1.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Fail Additional Information: Pgs 8-12 were checked.
-Most of the text was above the ratio 4.51:1 (18.33:1).
-Large text, which in this case were chapter titles, passed with a 21.0:1.
-Italics small text passed with a ratio of 19.17:1.
-Small text on the top of the page failed with a ratio of 2.97:1.
+Pass Additional Information: Pgs 8-17 were checked.
+The text on pages checked had the contrast ratio of 4.51:1 and above (12.35:1).
+The chapter titles were larger in size compared to the rest of the text.
+The chapter titles passed with 19.6:1.
+There was text in italics which passed with a ratio of 13.83:1.
+Small headers at the top of the page failed with a ratio of 2.95:1.
 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-N/A Additional Information: No simple images found.
+Fail Additional Information: Pgs 8-17 were checked.
+Simples images failed with a ratio of 4.51:1 and below (Example: On page 14, the simple image failed with a ratio of 2.53:1).